Best Online Degrees in: Mathematics

 A math degree prepares students for a number of careers.
 Some of these careers include actuaries, auditors, mathematicians, and statisticians.
 At the same time, the degree can lead to opportunities in fields such as science and computer programming.
 Salaries earned will depend on the field an individual selects, as well as their level of experience and other factors.

-According to the U.S. Bureau of Labor Statistics (BLS), mathematicians earned median annual wages of $99,380 as of May 2010; many mathematicians hold a graduate degree, although there are positions for individuals with only a bachelor’s degree.
+According to the U.S. Bureau of Labor Statistics (BLS), mathematicians earned median annual wages of $99,380; many mathematicians hold a graduate degree, although there are positions for individuals with only a bachelor’s degree.
 In another math-related field, actuaries earned median annual wages of $87,650.
 The median annual wage of accountants and auditors was $61,690, the BLS noted.